The Garden Grazer

 Serving

-Tip: You can eat this tabbouleh immediately, but it's best served after chilling for a few hours or overnight.
-This makes it a great make-ahead option for picnics, potlucks, gatherings, or meal prep.
+You can enjoy this tabbouleh immediately, but it's even better after chilling for a few hours or overnight.
+Store it in a sealed container in the refrigerator.
+I find it keeps for about 3-4 days.
+(This makes it a great make-ahead option for picnics, potlucks, gatherings, or meal prep!)

-Oil-free vegan quinoa tabbouleh in a bowl with lemon slices
+Close up view of quinoa tabbouleh in a white serving bowl with wooden spoon

 5 from 5 votes